aidan-gibson/phoenix-config/README.md

+Chrome Finder Box Issues

+Hyper+right on finder box alone moves the finder box finder box hangs the entire thing when Cmd+Esc

+window.title on search element alone is
+"Find in page\n T-watcher Dashboard"

+window.title on window with search elem is
+"T-watcher Dashboard - Google Chrome"

 # hardlink
 `ln phoenix.js ~/.phoenix.js` from out folder
 symlink wasn't working, the phoenix app kept overwriting it. dw tho, hardlink should be just fine (?)